topera/dockerfile-for-springboot/README.md

 * Wait some seconds and access http://localhost:8080/test

 ## How to deploy on AWS
+* There are many ways:
+    * Using Elastic Beanstalk
-* There are many ways.
-One of them is to create a jar file with only 2 files, following this structure:
+        * Create a jar file with only 2 files, following this structure:
         * `Dockerfile`
         * `build/libs/dockerfile-for-springboot.jar`
             * Please take care that the Dockerfile is the root of the jar, not inside a subfolder
-* Then, in `AWS` → `Elastic Beanstalk` → Follow step to deploy a docker
+        * `AWS` → `Elastic Beanstalk` → Follow step to deploy a docker
+    * Using ECS (Elastic Container Service)
+        * Please follow instructions.
+It's complex :)
 ## How to share your docker image
 * We can share using DockerHub.
 Lets push the image to the repository
     * `$ docker push topera/hello`